Wrecking Crew (video game): Reception

 In Japan, Game Machine listed Vs. Wrecking Crew in its October 1, 1984, issue as the thirteenth most-successful table arcade unit of the month.

+Reviewing the Wii U re-release, Stephen Kelly of Nintendo Life gave the game a 6/10 score, praising its robust game design and level editor while criticizing its lack of variety and monotonous graphics.

 Re-releases

 Wrecking Crew was re-released in 1989 on the Family Computer Disk System, and in 2004 as the 14th game of the Famicom Mini series for the Game Boy Advance.
 It was also included as a playable bonus game in its sequel, Wrecking Crew '98.

-The game was re-released on the Wii Virtual Console in 2007.
-It was briefly distributed to Nintendo 3DS owners in September 2011 as part of the "Ambassador Program", before being made available for general sale on the 3DS Virtual Console in Japan in September 2012, with a release in other territories following in 2013.
-Wrecking Crew was also released on the Wii U Virtual Console in June 2013.
+The game was re-released on the Wii's Virtual Console in 2007.
+It was briefly distributed to Nintendo 3DS owners in September 2011 as part of the "Ambassador Program", before being made available for general sale on the Nintendo 3DS' Virtual Console in Japan in September 2012, with a release in other territories following in 2013.
+Wrecking Crew was also released on the Wii U's Virtual Console in June 2013.
 All Virtual Console releases, excluding the 3DS version, support saving custom level designs, which is not possible in the original NES version of the game.

 In July 2019, Wrecking Crew was added to the Nintendo Classics service for the Nintendo Switch.
+In April 2020, Hamster Corporation re-released VS. Wrecking Crew as part of their Arcade Archives series for the Nintendo Switch.